prideandjuice/prideandjuice/README.md

 - 🌱 I’m currently learning java & html
 - 💞️ Still learning and all my repo still dummy and dumb
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i love foods
+- ⚡ Fun fact: i love dumpling

 <!---
 prideandjuice/prideandjuice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.